JetBrains-Research/reflekt/reflekt-plugin/src/test/resources/io/reflekt/plugin/analysis/data/classes1_test/description.md

-### Classes: Only subtypes invokes
+### Classes: Only supertypes invokes

-This project contains `Reflekt` invokes, but all invokes are only subtypes.
+This project contains `Reflekt` invokes, but all invokes are only supertypes.
-Use only one `withSubType` invoked with the top-level type `B1`.
+Use only one `withSupertype` invoked with the top-level type `B1`.